Questions regarding Danmarks Nationalbank's banknote exchange points

 Yes.
 But there must be more than 50 per cent of each banknote remaining.
 If you have 50 per cent or less of a banknote, it is not valid and the exchange point will not accept it.

-Only banknotes that will become invalid as a means of payment on 31 May 2025 will be accepted at the banknote exchange points.
+Only banknotes that has become invalid as a means of payment after 31 May 2025 will be accepted at the banknote exchange points.

 Why can private individuals only exchange kr.
 5,000 in cash?